The Dyslexic Indian Bipolar

 - I was convinced something was wrong with me so booked an MRI brain scan in 2016.

 - I spend ages at eye tests— I can see it, however, my left eye is a bit weaker with making out the smaller alphanumeric characters.
-Even Specsavers get annoyed with me that I could not see what they wanted me to see — felt so undermined.
+Even Specsavers get annoyed that I could not see what they wanted me to see.
 In 2017, I was referred to an ophthalmologist due to Glaucoma / Ocular Hypertension.
 Now I am thinking maybe dyslexia was part of it.

 - I find teletext really useful — helps me catch up and process what was said.
 Also helps with expanding vocabulary.